Importance sampling for option pricing with feedforward neural networks: Introduction

 Monte Carlo methods are amongst the most essential tools for the numerical evaluation of financial derivatives.
 Classical asset pricing theory often times calls for the computation of expectations of the form

-where $F$ is a payoff functional, $X$ is a (multivariate) asset price process that is given as the solution to a stochastic differential equation (SDE) of the form $\mathrm{d}X_{t} = a(X)\, \mu(\mathrm{d}t) + b(X)\, \mathrm{d}M_{t}$ for some potentially path-dependent coefficients $a, b$, a Lebesgue--Stieltjes measure $\mu$ and a local martingale $M$, and $\PP$ is a probability measure on a measurable space $(\Omega, \Fcal)$.
+where $F$ is a payoff functional, $X$ is a (multivariate) asset price process that is given as the solution to a stochastic differential equation (SDE) of the form $\mathrm{d}X_{t} = a(X)\, \mathrm{d}C_{t} + b(X)\, \mathrm{d}M_{t}$ for $t \in T = [\4 0, u]$ with a finite time horizon $u > 0$ for some potentially path-dependent coefficients $a$, $b$, a process $C$ of locally finite variation, and a local martingale $M$, and $\PP$ is a probability measure on a measurable space $(\Omega, \Fcal)$.
 By averaging the payoffs over randomly sampled trajectories of $X$, one can estimate the price in many cases where no analytic solution for $\mathbb{E}_{\PP}[F(X)]$ is available.

 The variance of the Monte Carlo estimator is inversely proportional to the number of trajectories simulated and proportional to the variance of the option payoff.
 The square root of this variance is referred to as the standard error and in principle, it can be made as small as needed by simulating a sufficiently high amount of trajectories.
 However, given limitations on computational time, the error can still be too large to be acceptable, especially for further calculations of option price derivatives (the so-called Greeks) required for hedging and risk management.